-where $p_t$ is the momentum in the transverse plane of the colliding beams, x is the thickness of the material and $X_0$ is the interaction length.
-In order to minimize the uncertainty on $\sigma_z$ it is important to measure the first hit at $r_1$ as small as possible with a good hit resolution $\sigma_1$ .
-Minimize the material close to the interaction, e.g. the beampipe and Layer0 material budget is also important.
+where p_t is the transverse momentum, x is the thickness of the material and X_0 is the interaction length.
+In order to minimize the uncertainty on σ_z it is important to measure the first hit at r_0 as small as possible with a good hit resolution σ_0 .
+Minimizing the material close to the interaction, e.g. the beampipe and Layer0 material budget is also important.

-Figure 6.12: B decay vertex z position (top) and B tag z position (bottom) residual distributions for the case of SuperB with Layer0 striplets (open histogram) compared with BABAR (dashed histogram) according to Fast Simulation results.
+Figure 6.12: B decay vertex z position (top) and B tag z position (bottom) residual distributions in SuperB with Layer0 striplets (continuous line) compared with BABAR (dashed line) according to Fast Simulation studies.